Full-Stack Developer

 The next part proves to the hiring manager that you get the mission, know the expertise you offer, and understand the problems you would be solving.

 It is as simple as naming the top three requirements (a domain, a skill set, or an experience).
-The nice part is that these barely change from one company to the next when the role is similar.
+The nice part is that these barely change from one company to another for a comparable role.

 For a full-stack developer, it tends to be: